refiealdiba/valoProfile/README.md

-this file didnt have responsive feature yet
+This file does not yet have responsive features